Bacon in the Oven

 • Add extra flavor to the bacon by seasoning the slices before they go into the oven.
 Some good bacon flavors are black pepper, sriracha, honey, maple syrup, garlic, chili powder, and brown sugar.

 Serving suggestions.
-Try pairing Bacon in the Oven with Scrambled Eggs, Hash Browns, and an Orange Juice Smoothie or your favorite breakfast options!
+Try pairing bacon in the oven with scrambled eggs, hash browns, and a smoothie or your favorite breakfast options!

 Storing Info